-B. Adjoining Subdivisions.
+B. Adjoining Subdivisions

-A proposed subdivision shall be designed in such a manner as to be coordinated with adjoining subdivisions with respect to the alignment of street rights-of-way, utility and drainage easements, open space, view corridors, and pedestrian/bicycle paths.
+A proposed subdivision shall be designed in such a manner as to be coordinated with adjoining subdivisions with respect to the alignment of street right-of-ways, utility and drainage easements, open space, view corridors, and pedestrian/bicycle paths.

-Section 6.4. - Building lots.
+Section 6.4 Building Lots

-A. Lot Configuration.
+A. Lot Configuration

 The lot size, width, depth, shape, and orientation, and the minimum building setback lines shall be appropriate for the location of the subdivision and for the type of development and use contemplated and shall not be less than those specified as minimum standards by the zoning district.
-The depth and width of properties in mixed-use, commercial, or industrial zone districts shall be adequate to provide for the offstreet parking and loading facilities required by the type of use and development contemplated.
+The depth and width of properties in mixed-use, commercial, or industrial zone districts shall be adequate to provide for the off-street parking and loading facilities required by the type of use and development contemplated.

-B. Side Lot Lines.
+B. Side Lot Lines